System-Electronics/astrial_tutorials/01-rgb_led_blink/README.md

 ![Schematic](images/schematic.png)

+Connection Details:
-The Red, Green, and Blue lines of the led are connected to GPIO 25, GPIO 24, and GPIO 23 respectively, and Ground is connected to pin 20.
+- The Red, Green, and Blue pins of the LED are connected to GPIO 25, GPIO 24, and GPIO 23 on the Raspberry Pi 40-pin connector.
+- The Ground (GND) of the LED is connected to Pin 20 on the Raspberry Pi connector.

+Refer to the GPIO diagram for further clarification:

 ![GPIO Diagram](images/GPIO.png)